Code-Institute-Submissions/i-love-this-game/README.md

 • A Media page, with YouTube iFrames of old NBA videos from the 80s and 90s.
 "NBA Action", "I Love This Game", etc....
 It would be a great add to this blog.

+• A rich-text editor to stylize the blog posts - CKEditor was actually implemented, but created so many issues with Cloudinary and the database that it was removed from the project at this stage.
+Maybe in a future iteration.

 • Functionality that allows the user to delete a category created by himself/herself (on this iteration, the user is only allowed to create a category, not delete it).

 • Functionality that allows the blog administrator to reply to the contact messages sent via the frontend by registered users.
 A view showing all the received messages (which is only accessible by the blog administrator) would have to be shown (something like Gmail's inbox, with a card or something similar for each message showing the sender's name and subject).
 Then, clicking on a message would take us into a message detail view, where we would be able to see the full message body - there would also be a form on that page, where the blog administrator could type a reply into.